aim-mia1/Woocommerce-Shipping-Advance-Flat-Rate/README.md

 = Shipping Classes =

-By default it supports shipping classes based flat rates for cities and you set two different calculation types:
+By default it supports shipping classes based flat rates for cities and you can set two different calculation types:

-1) per_item
-	Charge shipping for each shipping class individually.
+1) per_item: Charge shipping for each shipping class individually.
-2) per_order
-	Most Expensive: Charge shipping for most expensive shipping class from cart items.
+2) per_order(Most Expensive): Charge shipping for most expensive shipping class from cart items.
-	Most Cheap: Charge shipping for most cheap shipping class from cart items.
+3) per_order(Most Cheap): Charge shipping for most cheap shipping class from cart items.

 = Weight Based =

 For weight based shipping you need to enable this from settings pages, and you will see a weight clasification section when you do so.
 You can create any number for weight classes with customized min and max weight limit.
 Here you will have two calculation types aswell but works differently as compared to Shipping Classes:

-1) per_item
-	 Charge shipping for each item in the cart individually.
+1) per_item: Charge shipping for each item in the cart individually.
-2) per_order
-	Charge shipping for comulative weight of all products in the cart
+2) per_order: Charge shipping for comulative weight of all products in the cart

 == Installation ==